instructure/canvas-lms/doc/detect_n_plus_one_queries.md

 ## Enabling Detection

-Automatic N+1 detection for requests is off by default.
-Setting the N_PLUS_ONE_DETECTION environment variable to 'true' causes all controller actions to be wrapped in a `Prosopite.scan` while in `development` or `test`.
-It also causes all rspec tests to be wrapped in a `Prosopite.scan`.
+Automatic N+1 detection for requests is on by default (`development` env only).
+All controller actions are wrapped in a `Prosopite.scan` while in `development`.

+To disable N+1 detection, set the DISABLE_N_PLUS_ONE_DETECTION environment variable to 'true'.

-You can manually invoke `Prosopite.scan` in any environment, even when the N_PLUS_ONE_DETECTION environment variable is not set to 'true'.
+You can manually invoke `Prosopite.scan` in any environment.